Cell Ranger7.0 (latest), printed on 05/21/2022

 Similarly, you can annotate the B cells and T cells with marker genes and the polygonal selection tool.

-After annotating the barcodes, we can now use the interactive filtering and reclustering workflow (implemented in Loupe Browser 5.0) to filter out the background GEMs and perform reclustering.
+After annotating the barcodes, we can now use the interactive filtering and reclustering workflow (implemented in Loupe Browser 5.0 and later, see tutorial) to filter out the background GEMs and perform reclustering.

 For simplicity, we will only use the ‘Threshold by Features’ and ‘Mitochondrial UMIs’ filters for this tutorial.
 You could implement the other steps when running your own data.